How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 After this step, your connection between Zendesk and Github is successfully established.
 You can straightaway click on the “Configure Sync” button, or you can configure the connection by editing it later on.
 Both approaches will take you to similar screens.
 For now, we click the button.

-To edit the connection, later on, you can click the edit connection icon next to the name of the connection listed in the “Connections” tab on the Exalate console.
+To edit the connection later on, you can click the edit connection icon next to the name of the connection listed in the “Connections” tab on the Exalate console.

 Step 4: Configure your Connection to Determine What Information Gets Shared

 Now you’ll see a list of the automatically generated rules.
-You don’t need to change these yet, but if you want to configure things more precisely you can do so.
+You don’t need to change these yet, but if you want to configure things more precisely, you can do so.

 If you’re happy with the rules and don’t want to change anything at this point, click on the “Publish” button to set up the connection.